ozzie-lam/rebyte-docs/apps/openai-gpts-with-ai-agent/chat-with-notion.md

 <figure><img src="../../images/Untitled%203.png"></figure>

-- Copy and paste the OpenAPI code for the corresponding version of your ReByte Agent into the Action of GPTs, and set **Authentication** as API Key.
+- Copy and paste the OpenAPI code for the corresponding version of your ReByte Tool into the Action of GPTs, and set **Authentication** as API Key.

 <figure><img src="../../images/Untitled%204.png"></figure>